shikhirsingh/ExtJS-AppCamp-Govt/Instructions/05-VM-Listeners-Bind/README.md

 # App Camp - LAB 5

-In this lab, we will get the sidebar tree panel working.
+In this lab, we will get the sidebar tree panel working and demonstrate MVVM.

 ## Step 1: Setup the JSON data files